 Results have been positive for some students.
 DuPont noted that students who enter recovery improved their grades to A’s after getting failing ones before.

-Tips for Finding College Addiction Services
+Tips For Finding College Addiction Services

 While more colleges and universities are using a variety of strategies to tackle student substance abuse, students can still begin their search for the best services and programs for them.

 Start with your campus directory to look for a Collegiate Recovery Program that can offer information and direction on finding campus-based or community-based services.
 Look for resources, such as the school’s counseling and psychological services or its equivalent on your campus.
-Student health service professionals, the counselors at an on-campus ministry, and peer-to-peer counseling groups can also provide help.
+Student health service professionals, counselors at an on-campus ministry, and peer-to-peer counseling groups can also provide help.

 If searching outside the campus community, look for addiction treatment programs that focus on young adults.
 A facility that focuses on young people and the issues they face will often effectively address needs that are unique to them.